aaronwang0509/forgerock_training_docs/VM_for_Win10/VM_for_Win10.md

 ### Step 3: Manage Ports

 Because we don't have a GUI, so we need to use port management to access the service in VM.
+Open Vagrantfile in the VM directory, and you can see the following lines:

 ![Fig6](./figs/fig6.png)